khannashiv/Kubernetes-Practice/Configmap-and-secret/implementation.md

 - `/etc/foo/db-port`
 - `/etc/foo/db-url`
 - The content of each file is the value of the key.
-- Changes to the ConfigMap are reflected inside the pod/container without a restart. ( But you must update the ConfigMap in Kubernetes using `kubectl apply -f <path-2-configmap-file>`, not just updating the content (say changing db_port / db_user_name / db_connection_string / any other field) of YAML file.)
+- Changes to the ConfigMap are reflected inside the pod/container without a restart (but you must update the ConfigMap in Kubernetes using `kubectl apply -f <path-2-configmap-file>`).

 ---

 ### Outcomes: ConfigMap

 _Screenshots (for reference):_
 - ![Config-map-1](../images/Config-map-1.PNG)
 - ![Config-map-2](../images/Config-map-2.PNG)
 - ![Config-map-3](../images/Config-map-3.PNG)